Law of the United States: Federal law

-Federal law originates with the Constitution, which gives Congress the power to enact statutes for certain limited purposes like regulating interstate commerce.
+Federal law originates with the Constitution, which gives Congress the power to introduce legislation that the president may sign into law for certain limited purposes like regulating interstate commerce.
 The United States Code is the official compilation and codification of the general and permanent federal statutes.
 Many statutes give executive branch agencies the power to create regulations, which are published in the Federal Register and codified into the Code of Federal Regulations.
 From 1984 to 2024, regulations generally also carried the force of law under the Chevron doctrine, but are now subject only to a lesser form of judicial deference known as Skidmore deference.
 Many lawsuits turn on the meaning of a federal statute or regulation, and judicial interpretations of such meaning carry legal force under the principle of stare decisis.

 During the 18th and 19th centuries, federal law traditionally focused on areas where there was an express grant of power to the federal government in the federal Constitution, like the military, money, foreign relations (especially international treaties), tariffs, intellectual property (specifically patents and copyrights), and mail.
 Since the start of the 20th century, broad interpretations of the Commerce and Spending Clauses of the Constitution have enabled federal law to expand into areas like aviation, telecommunications, railroads, pharmaceuticals, antitrust, and trademarks.
 In some areas, like aviation and railroads, the federal government has developed a comprehensive scheme that preempts virtually all state law, while in others, like family law, a relatively small number of federal statutes (generally covering interstate and international situations) interacts with a much larger body of state law.
 In areas like antitrust, trademark, and employment law, there are powerful laws at both the federal and state levels that coexist with each other.
 In a handful of areas like insurance, Congress has enacted laws expressly refusing to regulate them as long as the states have laws regulating them (see, e.g., the McCarran–Ferguson Act).